tudorian95/PythonMath/README.md

 ```

 ## Interact with the web UI
-Visit [http://localhost:8000/ui](http://localhost:8000/ui) to use the form-based interface.
+Visit (http://localhost:8000/ui) to use the form-based interface.
+Visit (http://localhost:8000/db) to check the logs of the operations.